 Input tax refund via FinanzOnline

 EU-Directive 2008/9/EC led to the introduction of an electronic VAT refund procedure for Austrian companies and for entrepreneurs from the remainder of the EU Community territory.
-The legal basis is the Regulation for procedures to reimburse the deductible tax pursuant to section 21 paragraph 9 of the Umsatzsteuergesetz (UStG).
+The legal basis is the Regulation for procedures to reimburse the deductible tax pursuant to section 21 paragraph 9 of the UStG.

 FinanzOnline is available to Austrian entrepreneurs for the electronic application for reimbursement of input taxes incurred in another EU Member State.

-The new procedure represents a simplification of the process for companies; this procedure allows tax refund applications to be transferred directly to other Member States via the electronic portal of the respective tax office.
+The procedure ensures that the process is simplified for companies; this procedure allows tax refund applications to be transferred directly to other Member States via the electronic portal of the respective tax office.
 The decisions are then also transmitted electronically.
 This meant that the complex VAT refund processes were able to be integrated into FinanzOnline to enable direct processing.

 The details in the refund application and in the invoice have been unified throughout the European Union, to enable prompt, more efficient settlement (see also articles 8 and 9 of the Council Directive 2008/9/EC).

 The refund application must be filed electronically no later than 30 September of the following year; the application is deemed to have been filed only when all the necessary details (see "Which documents are required?") have been provided.
 The applicant will then receive two electronic confirmations, one when the application is received and another when the application has reached the refunding country, in order to be able to set the date for a potential return (see ‘Which input taxes can be reimbursed?’).